bernardoamc/obsidian_bear/README.md

 bundle exec rake migrate <notes_path>
 ```

-5. Enjoy Obsidian!
+Enjoy Obsidian!

 ## Caveats

-When a note has _multiple tags_ the note will be duplicate into folders for each tag.
+When a note has _multiple tags_ the note will be duplicated into folders for each tag.

 ## Contributing